 Impervious surfaces prevent natural infiltration, exacerbating the challenge of declining groundwater recharge.
 While severe precipitation events lead to an increase in runoff from impervious surfaces, overwhelming stormwater drains and treatment facilities.
 Pervious surfaces, including permeable pavement, vegetated roofs, and storm gardens, can assist in slowing runoff and reducing strain on gray infrastructure, filling a critical role in capturing and storing stormwater for gradual infiltration into aquifers.
-Furthermore, impervious surfaces contribute to extreme heat with higher temperatures and droughts, further straining vegetation in GSI (Ecology, 2024; City of Spokane, 2008).
+Furthermore, impervious surfaces contribute to extreme heat with higher temperatures and droughts, further straining vegetation in GSI (Washington State Department of Ecology, 2024).